RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 1. Switch to dotnet alpine SDK in order to reduce the size of the overall image.
 2. Find a way to download and cache the nuget packages for ML.NET so that users are not forced to download them from the notebook.
-3. Upgrade the .NET base image to .NET 5 as soon as the dotnet-interactive tool is ready for .NET 5.
+3. Upgrade the .NET base image to .NET 5 as soon as the dotnet-interactive tool is ready for .NET 5. (_edit 2020-11-25: It's now ready.
+The image is not upgraded yet._)

 Here is the [gist](https://gist.github.com/RobotOptimist/818873bd61e03a3c934d79d7612e4107).